Personal Loan in Switzerland: What, How, Where?

 Finding cheap personal loan providers varies depending on the applicant.
 To find the right provider for a person, you need to be familiar with the individual lenders and be able to assess where the person best fits the profile.
 For example, the right lender for someone with excellent credit and a high income is different from someone living on the poverty line.

-To find a cheap provider yourself, it is advisable to read as much information as possible about the various providers before submitting an application.
+To find an affordable provider yourself, it is advisable to read as much information as possible about the various providers before submitting an application.
 Submitting several applications to different providers at the same time sends negative signals and should be avoided.
-If you want to get an overview of the providers, you can read our comparison article on lenders.
+If you’d like to get an overview of the lenders, you can find a loan comparison on the Kredite Schweiz homepage.

 There is always the option of using a credit broker if you don’t want to inform yourself about lenders.
 In Switzerland, these may not be charged separately.
 More on this in the next subchapter.

-What is the optimal way to apply for a personal loan?
+How to optimally apply for a personal loan?

 Applying for a personal loan involves the following 5 steps.
 The Kredite Schweiz team is happy to help you with any questions.